ABDULLAHUMAR020703/AttendanceApp-SupaBase/docs/SYSTEM_ARCHITECTURE.md

 **Purpose:** Handles all authentication and user management logic.

 **Architecture:**
+- **Supabase Client**: Used for all database operations and authentication
-- **Firebase Admin SDK**: Used for Firestore operations (trusted backend with admin privileges)
+- **Service Role Key**: Used for backend operations (bypasses Row Level Security)
+- **Supabase Auth**: Handles authentication and password verification

+**Why This Approach?**
+- Supabase provides unified client for both Auth and Database
+- Service Role Key allows backend to perform admin operations
-- **Firebase Auth REST API**: Used ONLY for password verification (Admin SDK limitation)
+- Supabase Auth handles password verification natively

-**Why Hybrid Approach?**
-- Firebase Admin SDK **cannot verify passwords directly**
-- Admin SDK is used for Firestore access (username lookup, user data retrieval)
-- REST API is used for password verification (only operation Admin SDK cannot do)

 **Features:**
 - Express server running on port 3001